-Appliances, such as toaster ovens, grills and space heaters etc. are not permitted for use in residence.
+Appliances such as space heaters, and cooking appliances such as such as microwave ovens, griddles, George Foreman type grills, hot plates, toaster ovens, deep fryers, and induction stove tops are not permitted for use in residence.
 Some small appliances with automatic shut offs, such as rice cookers, instant pots and slowcookers, are permitted for use in suite style kitchenettes or lounges.
 Only the microwave provided to you by residence is permitted for use in suite style rooms.
 All appliances must be CSA approved and in good working order.